unknownv2/logmagic/README.md

 * **.NET 4.5**
 * **.NET Standard 1.6**.
 By supporting .NET Standard we ensure that LogMagic works on .NET Core, Android, iOS or anything else.

+> Note to ASP.NET Core users: LogMagic does not integrate with ASP.NET Core logging system, it's a separate logging framework you can use in conjunction with or instead of it.
+Both system have their pros and cons.

 ```
 PM> Install-Package LogMagic
 ```